jeffvli/Universal-Dashboard-Office365/README.md

 # Universal-Dashboard-Office365
 An Office 365 client dashboard built using [Universal Dashboard](https://github.com/ironmansoftware/universal-dashboard).
-Made to give to client point of contact to have a quick overview of their Office 365 environment.
+Made to give to client point of contact to have a general overview of their Office 365 environment.

 ![demo](https://i.imgur.com/Iseej28.png)